 A Brief History of Coffee Grinders

-You can’t make an omelet without breaking some eggs, and you can’t make coffee without grinding a few beans.
+You can’t make an omelet without breaking some eggs, and you can’t brew coffee at home without grinding a few beans.
 While the earliest ways that people consumed coffee included eating the fruit and chewing the leaves, it wasn’t long before the seeds of the coffee plant were the stars of the show.
-While the tough, green seeds of the coffee plant are tough to draw flavor and caffeine from in their raw state, after roasting they become more brittle and are able to be cracked and crushed apart into smaller pieces, which allows hot water to extract flavor and other compounds from them.
+While the tough, green seeds of the coffee plant are tough to draw flavor and caffeine from in their raw state, after roasting they become more brittle and are able to be cracked and crushed apart into smaller pieces.
+This allows hot water to extract flavor and other compounds from them.

 If that sounds familiar, it’s because it is kind of familiar.
-Most of the subsequent coffee mill designs, as well as modern-day burr grinders, represent an interpretation of this design, with some variation: Beans go in the top, pass through a set of rotating plates that break the beans into smaller pieces based on how close together the burrs are set, and deposit the finished ground coffee in a chamber below.
+Most of the subsequent coffee mill designs, as well as modern-day burr grinders, represent an interpretation of this design, with some variation: Beans go in the top, pass through a set of rotating plates that break the beans into smaller pieces based on how close together the burrs are set.
+The finished grounds are then deposited in a chamber below.
 Some 19th-century coffee grinders were wall-mounted, and their chopping plates were controlled by hand crank; others were designed to sit on tabletops and had a removable drawer compartment that would catch the grounds.
-Today, most high-end burr grinders are powered electrically, though you can still find plenty of models that require some elbow grease.
+Today, most high-end burr coffee grinders are powered electrically, though you can still find plenty of models that require some elbow grease.

 The first blade grinders, on the other hand, were developed in the 1920s, featuring a single flat blade shaped something like an airplane propeller and designed to chop and cut solid objects by making high-speed impact with them as the blades spin.
 They were designed to chop any manner of hard spices, pods, seeds, nuts, and, yes, coffee.
 We say “chop” because they don’t technically grind, but rather slice and chop particles into smaller pieces over time, eventually achieving a similar texture and size profile to something that had been ground to a similar degree.

-Where burr-style grinders have an upper and lower compartment, which allows the beans to pass through the chopping plates only once, blade grinders are self-contained, like food processors: The longer you operate the blades, the finer and finer the beans will be cut as they continue to make contact with the blades throughout the duration of the process.
+While burr coffee grinder has an upper and lower compartment, allowing the beans to pass through the chopping plates only once, the blade coffee grinder is self-contained, similar to food processors: The longer you operate the blades, the finer and finer the beans will be cut as they continue to make contact with the blades throughout the process.

 The Pros and Cons of Blades and Burrs